 All of JMU's courses meet in classrooms at the university.
 Classes are taught by the faculty of the University of Salamanca and the JMU faculty member in residence.
 Students are enrolled in all aspects of the academic program at the University of Salamanca and have complete access to student facilities.

-Spring Curriculum - Taught in English
+Spring '26 - Taught in English

-Spring semester is a special term designed for first-years and sophomores looking to complete general education requirements*.
+The curriculum has been created to allow students to meet specific General Education credits and earn Spanish credits toward a minor or major in Spanish.
 Students will select four of the six general education courses offered, plus an elementary or intermediate Spanish course, and UNST 390.
 Spanish majors or minors may choose a fifth Gen Ed course instead of the SPAN course.
+The program also meets the international travel requirement for all International Business majors.
 All courses are taught in English.

-Spring Semester
+Spring Semester |

-4 General Education Courses (3 credits each)
+4 General Education Courses (3 credits each) |

-1 SPAN elective (3 credits)
+1 SPAN Elective (3 credits) |

-+ UNST 390 (1 credit)
++ UNST 390 (1 credit) |

-16 credits total
+16 credits total |

 American and Global Perspectives